rstudio/chromote/README.md

 There are two R6 classes that are used to represent the Chrome browser.
 One is `Chromote`, and the other is `ChromoteSession`.
 A `Chromote` object represents the browser as a whole, and it can have multiple *targets*, which each represent a browser tab.
-In the Chrome Devtools Protocol, each target can have one or more debugging *sessions* to control it.
+In the Chrome DevTools Protocol, each target can have one or more debugging *sessions* to control it.
 A `ChromoteSession` object represents a single *session*.